 Not all of what I wrote was pleasant, as you’d expect from a sudden breakup.
 It also didn’t help that this was when my psychotic episodes and anxiety disorders had just become a permanent fixture in my life: a lot was going on for me at the time.

 I’m not saying everyone should try what I did in order to overcome their past traumas because everyone’s trauma is different and we all react differently to said traumas.
-My Traumas were traumatic to me, and they might not even register as traumatic to someone else, and vice versa, that’s just how these things work.
+My traumas were traumatic to me, and they might not even register as traumatic to someone else, and vice versa.
+That’s just how these things work.

-Thus, trying to resolve your own traumas on your own by working through it, as I did, might not work for everyone, and might not even be advisable to try for everyone.
+Thus, trying to resolve your own traumas on your own by working through them, as I did, might not work for everyone, and might not even be advisable to try for everyone.
 I chose to work through mine on my own because my mind was already consumed with thinking about my trauma.
 Even though I self-medicated with alcohol and drugs for other aspects of my mental health, I never used them to run away from my past, because I’d have to use this method constantly.
-Plus, it doesn’t even work as a coping method, your traumas come flooding back every time your drink and drug tolerance grows or their effects wear off.
+Plus, it doesn’t even work as a coping method.
+Your traumas come flooding back every time your drink and drug tolerance grows or their effects wear off.

 I would advise that anyone who believes that they need to work through their past so they can deal with the suffering they get from these memories should seek professional help.
-For anyone who is suffering like I did, in a similar kind of way, or to a lesser extent, and feel you can handle the pain of working through it on your own, try what I did, but be careful.
+For anyone who is suffering like I did, in a similar kind of way, or to a lesser extent, and feels you can handle the pain of working through it on your own, try what I did, but be careful.
 If it starts to get too much, stop, talk to someone you trust and/or get immediate support and seek professional help so you can overcome your past and become a new version of yourself.

-Remember, just because your traumas don’t seem very traumatic when you compare it to the horrible things we see happening in the world, doesn’t mean they’re not important and traumatic thoughts and feelings for you.
+Remember, just because your traumas don’t seem very traumatic when you compare them to the horrible things we see happening in the world doesn’t mean they’re not important and traumatic thoughts and feelings for you.
 Don’t compare your personal traumas to what you see around you in the world.
 The only thing that matters is how these thoughts and experiences affect you as an individual.
-Such thinking as “other people have it worse than me” only leads to you not getting the help you need to live a better life for yourself.
+Such thinking as “other people have it worse than me” only leads to you not getting the help you need to live a better quality of life for yourself.
 You deserve to live a better life, your best life.